Baptist covenant theology

-Baptist covenant theology, also known as Baptist federalism, is a Baptist conceptual overview and interpretive framework for understanding the overall structure of the Bible.
+Baptist covenant theology, also known as Baptist federalism, or even 1689 federalism, is the historic Baptist conceptual overview and interpretive framework for understanding the overall structure of the Bible.
 It sees the theological concept of a covenant as an organizing principle for Christian theology.
 The standard form of covenant theology views the history of God's dealings with mankind, from Creation to Fall to Redemption to Consummation, under the framework of three overarching theological covenants: those of redemption, of works, and of grace.

 Covenentalists call these three covenants "theological" because, though not explicitly presented as such in the Bible, they are thought of as theologically implicit, describing and summarizing a wealth of scriptural data.
 Historical Reformed systems of thought treat classical covenant theology not merely as a point of doctrine or as a central dogma, but as the structure by which the biblical text organizes itself.
-The most well known form of covenant theology is associated with Presbyterians (paedobaptists) and comes from the Westminster Confession of Faith.
+The most well known form of covenant theology is associated with Presbyterians (paedobaptists), known as Westminster Federalism, and comes from the Westminster Confession of Faith.
 Baptist covenant theology (credobaptist) is distinct from Westminsterian covenant theology, and finds its most influential expression in the Second London Confession of Faith of 1689.

-There exist two forms of Baptist covenant theology: the classical "Baptist Federalism", best expressed in the Second London Confession, and a more recent 20th century form influenced by New Calvinism.
+There exist two forms of Baptist covenant theology: the original "Baptist Federalism", best expressed in the Second London Confession, and a more recent 20th century strand influenced by New Calvinism.